DIY Trellis – DIY Garden Trellis

 - Storage is also an issue for me and I needed something that would fold flat against our small garden shed.
 Plus these things have longevity working for them.
 The galvanized metal is crazy strong and will be around when my grandkids come over to pick cucumbers.

-Both forts/garden trellises take up much of two large planting boxes (that Troy built in 2012.
+Both garden trellises take up much of two large planting boxes (that Troy built in 2012.
 See how that works?
-Good times.), and are home to pickling cucumbers and green beans (for my favorite Asian Green Beans).
-The “slicing” cucumbers live on a fence in the front yard.
-Next spring they will hold peas that I just couldn’t get my act together in time this year to plant.
-Scratch that.
-I couldn’t plant them because I didn’t have my trellises installed.
+Good times.), and are home to pickling cucumbers (try them in Nana’s Cucumber and Onion Salad) and green beans (for my favorite Whole30 + Paleo Green Beans).
+Earlier in the growing year, we grow snap and shelling peas on the garden trellises.

-Have you tried DIY garden trellises before?
+Have you tried building a DIY trellis before?
 Any successes?
 Failures?